Priest gets federal prison for breaking into Navy base

-BRUNSWICK, Ga.
-(AP) — A 71-year-old Roman Catholic priest has been sentenced to three years in federal prison for breaking into a Navy submarine base in Georgia with a group protesting nuclear weapons.
+A 71-year-old Roman Catholic priest has been sentenced to federal prison for breaking into a Navy submarine base in Georgia with a group protesting nuclear weapons.

+A U.S. District Court judge sentenced the Rev. Stephen Michael Kelly on Thursday to 33 months in prison.
+He's already served most of that sentence, as the judge gave Kelly credit for the roughly 30 months he spent behind bars awaiting trial and sentencing since his arrest in April 2018.

 The activists in 2018 took videos of themselves using wire cutters to enter a locked security gate at Kings Bay, the East Coast hub for Navy submarines armed with nuclear missiles.
 Inside the base, they spray-painted anti-nuclear messages and hammered on an outdoor display.